site logo

 Before Antietam

-He studied law and was admitted to the bar in Lawrenceville, Illinois.
-He was an associate of Abraham Lincoln (see related story) on the Eighth Judicial Circuit there.
-Harrow moved to Vincennes, Indiana, and then to Mount Vernon, Indiana, in the late 1850s.
-When the Civil War broke out, Harrow became a captain of a militia unit, the Knox County Invincibles, followed by a commission as a major in the 14th Indiana Volunteer Infantry Regiment.
+He studied law and was admitted to the bar in Lawrenceville, Illinois and was an associate of Abraham Lincoln on the Eighth Judicial Circuit there.
+He moved to Vincennes, Indiana, and then to Mount Vernon, Indiana, in the late 1850s.
+In 1860 he was an attorney in Vincennes.
+When the Civil War broke out, Harrow became a captain of a militia unit, the Knox County Invincibles.
+He enrolled for Federal service on 22 May 1861 in Vincennes and mustered as Major of the 14th Indiana Infantry on 7 June.

 On the Campaign

-He led the Regiment in its attack on the Confederate position in the Sunken Road, with very high losses.
+He led the Regiment on the Campaign and in their attack on the Confederate position in the Sunken Road at Antietam on 17 September 1862.

 The rest of the War

-Harrow was promoted to brigadier general in April 1863 (ranking from the previous November).
-He commanded a division at Gettysburg--in the face of Pickett's Charge.
-After Gettysburg, he was relieved of his command, but President Lincoln revoked the order and Harrow was given an assignment.
-In January 1864, Harrow was assigned to division command in the western theatre and took part in the Atlanta campaign.
-After a reorganization in September, Harrow was left without an assignment.
-Several commanding generals refused to accept him, including Oliver O. Howard, William T. Sherman and Winfield Scott Hancock.
-Harrow submitted his resignation in April and it was accepted.
-(It was reported that Harrow was ill-tempered and officious.)
+He was promoted to Brigadier General in April 1863 (ranking from the previous November) and briefly commanded a division at Gettysburg.
+He was afterward relieved of his command, but President Lincoln revoked the order and Harrow was assigned to division command in the western theatre and took part in the Atlanta campaign.
+After a reorganization in September 1864, Harrow was left without an assignment and he resigned in April 1865.

 After the War

-He returned to Mount Vernon to resume his law practice and interest in politics.
-On September 27, 1872, while campaigning for presidential candidate Horace Greeley, William Harrow was killed in a train wreck at New Albany, Indiana.
+He returned to Indiana, and by 1870 had resumed his law practice, at Mount Vernon, IN, and he took an interest in politics.
+On 27 September 1872 while campaigning for presidential candidate Horace Greeley, he was killed in a train wreck at New Albany, Indiana.

 References & notes